-Hidden on the Alpine Loop 4×4 byway by Silverton, Animas Forks is one of the highest ghost towns at 11,200 feet.
+Hidden on the Alpine Loop 4×4 byway by Silverton, Animas Forks is one of the highest ghost towns at 11,200 feet of elevation.
 It has many original buildings remaining.
-Vicksburg and Winfield is secluded in Clear Creek Canyon, north of Buena Vista.
-Both have a good amount of historic structures to explore.
+Vicksburg and Winfield are secluded in Clear Creek Canyon, north of Buena Vista.
+Both feature a good amount of historic structures to explore.

 Many of the ghost towns in Colorado contain little evidence of previous inhabitants.
-There may only be one building or a few scraps of wood remaining.
-Bowerman, Hancock and Teller City each have only a select amount of ruins left.
-They do, however, have an interpretive sign with the town’s history, so you can use your imagination on what life might’ve been like back then.
+There may only be one building or a few scraps of wood left behind.
+Bowerman, Hancock, and Teller City each have only a select amount of ruins left.
+They do, however, have interpretive signs with the town’s history, so you can use your imagination as to what life might’ve been like back then.

 Haunted Ghost Towns

 Historians and explorers aside, there is another major group of people who enjoy taking a trip to local ghost towns.
-Famous TV personas from series like TAPS, Paranormal State and similar ghost hunting shows have visited local ghost towns.
+Famous TV personas from series like TAPS, Paranormal State, and similar ghost-hunting shows have visited these abandoned communities.

-They’re in search of the residents whom may have decided to stay, long after they had died.
+They’re in search of the residents who may have decided to stay, long after they died.
 It isn’t uncommon to hear legends of cowboys, sheriffs, and criminals who were shot during altercations.
 If anywhere in the Wild West would be haunted, it’s probably Colorado.

 There are many ghost towns to visit, and there are a lot of nearby resorts that accommodate adventurous travelers in search of Western history and hauntings.
-One of the most notable towns is Saint Elmo, which is cited as one of the best preserved in the entire state.
+If you’re in the mood for even more ghost hunting, Colorado also has plenty of haunted places to explore.

 Ancient Puebloan Villages

-A different type of ghost town exists in Southwest Colorado, which is much older than former mining towns.
-The Anasazi or Ancient Puebloan inhabited the Four Corners region until about 1300 AD, until they mysteriously vanished.
+A different type of ghost town exists in Southwest Colorado, and they’re much older than former mining towns.
+The Anasazi or Ancient Puebloan inhabited the Four Corners region until about 1300 AD when they mysteriously vanished.
 Reasons for their disappearance vary, with the most popular conclusion being they exhausted the area’s natural resources.

-Evidence of their homesteads exist at Mesa Verde by Mancos, Canyons of the Ancients in Cortez and Hovenweep in Dolores.
-Unbelievable cliff dwellings and mesa top villages are waiting to be explored year-round.
+Evidence of their homesteads exists at Mesa Verde National Park by Mancos, Canyons of the Ancients in Cortez, and Hovenweep in Dolores.
+Unbelievable cliff dwellings and mesa-top villages are waiting to be explored year-round.
 It’s hard to understand how they managed to build these huge communities right into the side of a towering cliff, and in some cases, historians are still stumped about how they came to be.

 Latest in Ghost Towns